ShujiaHuang/HGPP/README.md

 5) haplotype genome reconstruction
 6) ASE and ASM

-We have provided some cases for how we use HGPP in our project in directory "example"(Will be created when INSTALL HGPP).
+We have provided some cases for how we use HGPP in our project in directory `example`.
 You can find the detail tutorial information of HGPP in it.

 4. Please cite the paper